EliAndrewC/l7r/setting/l7r.md

 ### Sparrow land management

 Tenant farming is outlawed in Sparrow lands, as per the terms of their Clan charter.
 With no landlords, the Sparrow had to rely on local village headsmen far more than other clans for ensuring that the land was managed and taxes properly collected.
-However, the impoverished Sparrow clan was unable to provide the large stipends used by other clans to maintain the loyalty of these peasant headsmen.
+However, the impoverished Sparrow Clan was unable to provide the large stipends used by other clans to maintain the loyalty of these peasant headsmen.

 As a result, the Sparrow do not merely oversee their village farms from their county townships.
 Instead, **unlike anywhere else in the Empire, there are Sparrow samurai living in farming villages**, directly conducting the oversight and management which would otherwise need to be done by peasant village headsmen.

 Other clans scorn the Sparrow as "country bumpkins", often claiming (falsely) that their samurai are literally reduced to farming.
-That said, out of approximately 2,000 Sparrow clan samurai, at least one samurai is indeed posted to oversee each of their approximately 100 village districts as a "village overseer", and because their immediate family often lives with them, this does mean that a significant fraction of Sparrow samurai live not only "out in the counties" but literally reside in the countryside.
+That said, out of approximately 2,000 Sparrow Clan samurai, at least one samurai is indeed posted to oversee each of their approximately 100 village districts as a "village overseer", and because their immediate family often lives with them, this does mean that a significant fraction of Sparrow samurai live not only "out in the counties" but literally reside in the countryside.

 For both practical and spiritual reasons, Sparrow village overseers swear a vow of poverty to Daikoku upon assuming their posts: